All Episodes

 I mean, because they are biased.

-And in the meantime, they got Steve Bannon's a Nazi, Jeff Sessions a racist who uses the N-word.
+And in the meantime, they got Steve Bannon's a Nazi, Jeff Sessions, a racist who uses the N-word.

-And then, of course, uh, a liar in chief, Trump.
+And then, of course, a liar-in-chief, Trump.

 And you got the head of the White House correspondence dinner out there saying, We're not fake news.